WebClub-NITK/create-hackclub-app/Readme.md

-I am hoping u have installed go on your system , ensure by running 'go version'
+Ensure that u have installed golang on your system .
+Quickcheck:  run 'go version'

 # CLI Tool
 ## Features